 - How do I register for UBA internet banking?

-You register for UBA mobile banking and/or internet banking through any of the following ways:
+You register for UBA mobile banking and internet banking through any of the following ways:

 - Through a UBA debit card;

-- By the use of UBA Prepaid Card;
+- By the use of the UBA Prepaid Card;

 - Branch SignUp: a mobile banking or internet setup could be made for you at any UBA branch.

-The mobile and internet banking are safe and secured.
+Mobile and internet banking are safe and secure.
 Download the UBA mobile banking app for Android here

 , and download the UBA mobile banking app for IOS